csc-training/summerschool/exercise-instructions.md

 omniperf analyze -p workloads/workload_xy/mi200/ > analyse_xy.txt
 ```
 In additition to this one has to load the usual modules for running GPUs.
 Keep in mind the the above installation was done with `rocm/5.3.3`.
+It is useful add to the applciation to be analysed the follwing `-g -gdwarf-4`

 More information about TAU can be found in [TAU User Documentation](https://www.cs.uoregon.edu/research/tau/docs/newguide/), while for Omniperf at [Omniperf User Documentation](https://github.com/AMDResearch/omniperf)